Efficient (Soft) Q-Learning for Text Generation with Limited Good Data: Background and Challenges

-\textbf{Notations. } Previous research has formulated text generation as an RL problem by considering the following finite-time Markov Decision Process (MDP).
+Despite its popularity, MLE-based training only applies when clean supervised data $\bm{y}^*$ is available, and cannot be used to optimize arbitrary task metrics (e.g., BLEU, entailment score) which are typically the goal in many text generation tasks.
+Previous research has formulated text generation as an RL problem by considering the following finite-time Markov Decision Process (MDP).
 At each time step $t$, let the ``state'' be $\bm{s}_t = \bm{y}_{< t}$, namely the partial sequence generated so far.
-The model, also known as the ``agent'', takes as input the current state $\bm{s}_t$ and outputs a token, also called ``action'', $a_t \in \mathcal{V}$ according to a policy $\pi(a_t \mid \bm{s}_t)$.
+The model (``agent'') takes as input the current state $\bm{s}_t$ and outputs a token (``action'') $a_t \in \mathcal{V}$ according to a policy $\pi(a_t | \bm{s}_t)$.
 The agent then receives a reward $r_t = r(\bm{s}_t, a_t)$ and deterministically transitions to next state $\bm{s}_{t+1}$ (i.e., the concatenation of the tokens in $\s_t$ and the new token $a_t$).